TritonDataCenter/sdc-smart-login/README.md

 ## Overview

+Smart Login is the set of components that enable [sshd](https://www.illumos.org/man/1M/sshd) on user zones to resolve public keys in [CAPI](https://github.com/joyent/sdc-ufds).

-The agent is installed along with other agents, the plugin is included as part of dataset packaging.
+The agent is installed along with other agents.
+The plugin is included as part of dataset packaging.

 A few key tidbites: